ManuGithubSteam/Surface3ProArch/README.md

 ## Install Surface kernel and power tools

-6. Install some stuff:
+### 1. Install some stuff:

 `pacman -Syu powertop laptop-detect yaourt pavucontrol`

-7. Deactivate tmpfs (uses too much valuable ram and can NOT build kernel in it!)
+### 2. Deactivate tmpfs (uses too much valuable ram and can NOT build kernel in it!)

 `systemctl mask tmp.mount`
+reboot.

-Download the snapshot of laptop-mode-tools
+### 3. Download the snapshot of laptop-mode-tools

 -> https://aur.archlinux.org/packages/laptop-mode-tools/

-8. Build laptop-mode-tools with `makepkg` then install the pakage `makepkg --install`
+### 4. Build laptop-mode-tools with `makepkg` then install the pakage `makepkg --install`

-9. Build and install surface Kernel
+### 5. Build and install surface Kernel

 `yaourt -S linux-surfacepro3-git`

-10. While this is running change system Language to English and leave the Input to German keayboard.
+### 6. While this is running change system Language to English and leave the Input to German keayboard.

 `nano /etc/locale.gen` uncomment